 - This syllabus is available on the Syllabus and Schedule page in our Blackboard course. - The course calendar is available on the Syllabus and Schedule tab. - The course is organized into sixteen weeks.
-Each week has its own folder on the Course Content page in our Blackboard course. - A weekly planner and assignment checklist is provided for each week.
+Each week has its own folder on the Course Content page in our Blackboard course. - Each weekly folder will open on Saturday, and all assignments for the week will be due Friday at midnight, unless otherwise noted.